Get Your Stress Leave Certificate Online

 Work-related stress in the UK: the scale of the problem

 HSE Labour Force Survey data confirms that work-related stress is the single largest cause of occupational ill health in the UK.
+The figures below are the most recent published estimates, covering 2024/25 and released in November 2025.

 When Do You Need a Stress Leave Certificate?